Framber Valdez throws 16th no-hitter in Astros history in 2-0 victory over Guardians

 The strong start comes after he allowed eight hits and six runs — both season highs — in 3 2/3 innings of a 13-5 loss to Texas in his last outing.

-Jake Meyers singled to start Houston’s third but was caught stealing after Martín Maldonado struck out.
+Jake Meyers singled to start Houston’s third but was caught stealing after Maldonado struck out.

 Jose Altuve singled and Jeremy Peña walked before a wild pitch by Williams allowed both runners to advance a base.